Two villa housekeepers handing over inside a guest bedroom, freshly folded linen on the bed

 What the handover should actually be

 A handover is a structured artefact, not a conversation.
 By the end of the departure shift, three things should be in writing, against the property: what the cleaners found, what they fixed, and what they couldn't.
 Those three items are the entire handover.
 Everything else is detail.
+(The same logic applies upstream — see how to brief cleaning staff between changeovers.)

 The arrival shift then reads those three items before they leave for the property.
 Not on arrival; on the way.
 The team that arrives at the villa already knowing the hot tub control panel is broken does a different job from the team that discovers it when the guest mentions it.